alcfeoh/puppeteer-playground/README.md

 # puppeteer-playground
-Some demso to test Puppeteer features
+Some demos to test Puppeteer features